 You will be assessed by a series of external examinations.

-For each module, Dudley Sixth will loan the recommended textbooks.
+Dudley Sixth will loan the recommended textbooks.
 Scientific calculators are required.

 Media Studies

 This course gives advanced-level training in all theoretical aspects of the media industry, as well as the analytical tools required to investigate media texts.